davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 It suffices to show $$\lim_{n \to \infty}\frac{a}{b+n} =0 \ \ \ \ \color{blue}(2)$$ but, as we will demonstrate, showing $$\lim_{n \to \infty}\left|\frac{a}{b+n}\right| =0 \ \ \ \ \color{blue}(3)$$ suffices.

-To get stae're going to need to represent a ratio of complex numbers as the sum of ratios of complex numbers, so let's derive that.
+To get started, we're going to need to represent a ratio of complex numbers as the sum of ratios of complex numbers, so let's begin there.

 ><font color="purple"> ***Lemma A.1***
 >  <font color="black">Let $a,b,c,d \in \R$.